capsicumboy/capsicumboy.github.io/_posts/2018-05-05-Delicious-Carolina-Reaper-Chili-Syrup.md

 Note, sugar suppresses  the heat of the chili pepper and if you use milder chili varieties such as Jalapeño or red pepper, I suspect that the heat would disappear altogether.
 Despite a really hot chili my chili syrup ended up with a moderate heat.
 I mean also ”normal” people can eat it.
 Not just chili heads and daredevil!
 But all comes down on the amount of chili you use, of course!

+See my [Simple Chili Sauce Recipe](https://capsicumboy.github.io/A-Simple-Chili-Sauce-Recipe/) for more uses of your homegrown peppers!

 ### Ingredients
 * 1 cup white syrup
 * 5 g of Carolina reaper, or another chil, of the hotter type.
 Customize the weight to what strength you want to achieve.
 (Use about 20-25g if you use Habanero.)